Gottfried Schapper: Forschungsamt

 Hans Schimpf, who was a close friend of Göring was selected, along with 8 key people, and Schapper to create the new agency, which started operation in March 1933.

 He became head of a subsection, later head of a section of the Research Office of the Reich Air Ministry (Forschungsamt).
-From October 12, 1943 to May 8, 1945, Schapper was the head of the Forschungsamt.
+From 12 October 1943 to 8 May 1945 Schapper was the head of the Forschungsamt.
 During his leadership, he was initially active in Berlin and after numerous bombardments in Breslau and Kaufbeuren.
 He was arrested near Rosenheim in May 1945 and taken to Salzburg and Augsburg, where he was interrogated by TICOM, the project formed in World War II by the United States to find and seize German intelligence assets.